PXLogic/PXView/README.md

 # Status

-The DSView software is in a usable state and has official tarball releases.
+The PXView software is in a usable state and has official tarball releases.
 However, it is still a work in progress.
 Some basic functionality is available and working, but other things are always on the TODO list.

 # Useful links